EvolutionAPI/evolution-docs/docs/01-Get Started/Installation/NVM.md

 ## Install and Configure PM2

-Use PM2 to manage the API process:
+Use PM2 to install PM2 and start the manager for the API process:

 ```bash title="CLI"
 npm install pm2 -g